Alta Via 1: Map, Difficulty, and Route on the Italian Dolomites

 The Alta Via 1 is quite well signposted along the way.
 There isn't only one mark, signs vary from painted arrows The Alta Via 1 is well signposted along the way.
 There is not just one waymark sign; the signs range from painted arrows or circles to more specific signs, such as a "1" inside a triangle.
 Although the route is fairly clear throughout the hike, it is important to have a map and compass with you.
 Snow or low clouds can make navigation quite challenging.
 Under the snow, the markers are hidden and it is important to rely on your map and compass skills.

-• Safety on the Alta Via 1
+Safe hiking tips for the Alta Via 1

 Where Can I Book the Alta Via 1?